Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- Mixon's 18.5 rushing yards per game in his two career matchups against the Titans are 42.0 fewer yards than his over/under in Saturday's game.
+- In his two career matchups against them, Mixon has averaged 18.5 rushing yards per game versus the Titans, 42.0 fewer than his over/under in Saturday's game.

-- In one of two games against the Titans Mixon has run for a touchdown.
-But he did not have multiple TDs in that game.

-- The Titans have the NFL's second-ranked defense against the run, allowing 84.6 yards per game.
+- In terms of defending against the run, the Titans are second in the NFL, giving up 84.6 yards per game.

-- This year the Titans are ranked 11th in the NFL in rushing touchdowns allowed (14).
+- Mixon and the Bengals will face off against the NFL's 11th-ranked defense in terms of rushing touchdowns conceded (14).

 Recent Performances